f0ckmyduck/Logicism/guiding_principles.md

 title: Guiding principles
 ---
 ## Goal
-The goal of this manifest is to create a fictional form of society.
+The goal of this manifest is to create a form of society which relies not on their instincts but almost solely on logical reasoning.
 The rules listed below should guide every statement made in the manifest.

 ## Rules
 These properties should be respected by every statement in this project.